 Looking to impress your guests this Christmas?
 These beautiful personalised name places are easy to make and guaranteed to wow!
-Our good friends at Anon Design Studio have put together these easy to follow instructions on how to create beautiful Christmas Calligraphy name places.
+Our good friends at Anon Design Studio have put together these easy to follow instructions on how to create beautiful Christmas name places.

 Leaf Place Names

 If you really want your place settings to stand out this Christmas, try using beautiful green leaves!
 We love how the gold ink and green from the leaves complement each other to give a luxurious festive look.

 - Gold metallic marker pens

 - This is one of the simplest ways to create some truly effective and beautiful place settings, just gather the right sized leaves from your garden or local florist.